Createdd/Writing/2020/articles/pythonApi.md

 This article can be considered as a tutorial and comprehension of other articles (listed in my "Inspiration" section).

-It paints a picture for developing a Python API from start to finish and provides help in more difficult areas like the setup with AWS and RapidAPI.
+It paints a picture for developing a Python API from start to finish and provides help in more difficult areas like the setup with AWS and Rapidapi.

 I thought it will be useful for other people trying to do the same.
 I had some usses on the way, so I thought I share my approach.
 It is also a great way to build side projects and maybe even make some money.